Skip to main content

 Biography

 Dr. Virginia Clinton-Lisell began her career in education as an ESL teacher in New York City.
 She then obtained her PhD in Educational Psychology with a minor in Cognitive Science at the University of Minnesota where she was trained in educational research.
-She has published over 20 articles in education research and teaches courses in education research and program evaluation.
-Her current research focuses on the psychology of reading comprehension, Open Educational Resources, and student attitudes towards active learning.
+She has published over 60 articles in education research and teaches courses in education research, program evaluation, and psychological foundations of education.
+Her current research focuses on the psychology of reading comprehension and open education.

 EFR 509: Introduction to Educational Research